E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case: Computation of E-polynomials

 Observing the leading coefficients in the E-polynomials, we find that some of the character varieties have two connected components while others are connected.
 The isomorphism (\ref{Ch-rank-2}) and Remark \ref{conn-Ch-rank-2} in the appendix show that in the case $n=2$, the variety $\Ch_{\mathcal{C}}$ is connected exactly when a conjugacy class has non connected centraliser.
 Note that when $n$ is odd, a semi-simple class in $\GL_n\sigma$ always has non-connected centraliser.

-\begin{Con} Let $\mathcal{C}$ be a tuple of semi-simple conjugacy classes in $\GL_n\sigma$ that is not necessarily generic.
+\begin{Con} Let $\mathcal{C}$ be a tuple of semi-simple conjugacy classes in $G\sigma$ that is not necessarily generic.
 Suppose that the character variety $\Ch_{\mathcal{C}}$ is non empty.
-Then it has two connected components if and only if (the element of) every conjugacy class in $\mathcal{C}$ has a connected centraliser, and is connected otherwise. \end{Con}
+Then it has two connected components if and only if every conjugacy class in $\mathcal{C}$ contains elements with connected centraliser, and is connected otherwise. \end{Con}